 The philosophy of social reconstructionism provides a framework through which I attempt to guide students through the process of identifying social problems, operationalizing the terms relevant to that problem, formalizing the formulation of the problem, and then structuring possible solutions.
 This process, which engages students in critical thinking, mirrors the process by which a social work practitioner partners with individuals, groups, and communities for the purpose of social care, social treatment, and social justice.
 Additionally, social reconstructionism emphasizes that students and faculty should challenge the current cultural design and develop ideas about new and better ways society can function in the future.
 As an educator it is important that I try to impress upon my students a sense of urgency to bring about social change when necessary, and consider the best ways to respond to the question, “Where do we as a people want to go?”
 It is my belief that engaging students in a critical discussion of this question is fundamental to the process of social work education.

 I am the faculty adviser as well as the chapter adviser for the Phi Delta chapter of Phi Mu fraternity at Salisbury University.
 I am the coordinator of the Social Justice Living and Learning Community (formerly the Human Service LLC).
-I am currently serving as the CHHS sabbatical replacement on the University Undergraduate Curriculum Committee (Spring 2020).
-I was the full-time BHIPP MSW Intern Supervisor from 2013-2018.
+I am currently serving as the CHHS representative on the University Undergraduate Curriculum Committee.

-I am currently collaborating with Brianne Kramer and Jennifer McKenzie from Southern Utah University who are the editors for a book called "The Handbook of Trauma-Informed Practices" to be published in 2021.
+I am currently collaborating with Brianne Kramer and Jennifer McKenzie from Southern Utah University who are the editors for a book called "Children and Trauma Critical Perspectives for Meeting the Needs of Diverse Educational Communities" to be published in April, 2022.